mozilla/addon-sdk/static-files/md/dev-guide/glossary.md

 __CFX__: A command-line build, testing, and packaging tool for Jetpack-based code.

-__Jetpack Package__: A directory structure containing Jetpack modules, documentation, tests, and related metadata.
-If a Jetpack Package contains an SDK Program and includes proper metadata, it can be built into a Mozilla application or extension.
+__Package__: A directory structure containing modules, documentation, tests, and related metadata.
+If a package contains an SDK Program and includes proper metadata, it can be built into a Mozilla application or extension.